emurray32/Lead-Machine/replit.md

 ## Web Dashboard
 Access the dashboard at port 5000:
+- **Card-based layout** - Clean, scannable alerts instead of dense table
+- **Friendly timestamps** - "1h ago", "Yesterday", "Dec 27" instead of full dates
-- Stats cards showing alerts by source (GitHub, Play Store, Documentation)
+- Stats bar showing alerts by source (GitHub, Play Store, Docs)
-- Filterable table with signal type, company, details, and keywords
 - **AI Explain button** - Get plain-English summaries of what each alert means
+- Filter by source or company
-- Export to CSV or JSON
+- Export to CSV
-- Auto-refresh every 60 seconds
+- Auto-refresh every 2 minutes
-- Link to Admin Panel for managing companies
+- Admin and Export buttons in header

 ## Admin Panel
 Access at `/admin` to: